 - Tassel hyacinth – Similarly, various sources indicate that Italians enjoy the bulbs of lampascioni, a wild plant also known as tassel hyacinth.
 The bulbs require repeated soaking and rinsing to remove a mucinous goo that most people find unpleasant.
 Many modern cooks think the bulbs are made palatable only with generous amounts of wine and olive oil.
 If you want to experiment with types of edible flower bulbs, you can buy the lampascioni bulbs in jars at certain upscale gourmet markets.

 - Camassia lily – Another edible hyacinth cousin is the blue camas (Camassia quamash), also known as camassia lily.
 The bulbs from this wildflower grow a little closer to home.
 In fact, Native American tribes of the American West relied on the bulbs for sustenance.
 The problem, however, is that harvesting the bulbs kills the plant, and overharvesting may put the blue camas in jeopardy.
 If you decide to try harvesting blue camas bulbs, remove no more than one-quarter from any stand of wildflowers.
 Do NOT confuse this plant with the toxic Death camas (Zigadenus venenosus).

-- Tulip – Word also has it that tulips are edible, although they are reportedly rather starchy, bland and tasteless.
+- Tulip – Word also has it that tulips are edible, although they are reportedly rather starchy, bland, and tasteless.
 Not to wear out the warning, but don’t try this without checking with a professional first.
 It isn’t worth the risk.
-Various sources indicate that tulips bulbs can also be toxic to pets.
+Various sources indicate that tulip bulbs can also be toxic to pets.

-Disclaimer: The contents of this article is for educational and gardening purposes only.
+Disclaimer: The content of this article is for educational and gardening purposes only.
 Before ingesting or using ANY plant for purposes other than ornamental, please consult a professional or herbalist for advice.